Geeta Phogat: 2015 Asian Wrestling Championships

 At the 2015 Asian Wrestling Championships in Doha, Phogat finished third, winning the bronze medal in the freestyle 58 kg category along with Aiym Abdildina of Kazakhstan.
 At the 2015 World Championships in Las Vegas, she was drawn against nine-time world Champion, the Japanese Kaori Icho, and lost to her in the opening round 0–10.
 With Icho qualifying for the finals, Phogat was given a chance to contest in the repechage for the bronze medal.
 She again lost 0–10 to her opponent, Elif Jale Yeşilırmak of Turkey.

 Popular culture

-Aamir Khan's film Dangal is loosely based on Geeta Phogat and her sister's lives.
+Aamir Khan's film Dangal is loosely based on Geeta Phogat and her sisters lives.
 Her role in the movie is played by Fatima Sana Shaikh and her younger self is played by Zaira Wasim.
 Wrestler Pooja Dhanda was screened and selected to play the role of Babita Phogat in this movie, which she could not play due to an injury, and later she went on to defeat senior Phogat sister Geeta Phogat in the real life national championship.